-From your first call with your admissions representative to beyond graduation, Chamberlain is here to support you – personally and professionally.
-Here a just a few of the ways in which we help you reach your goals.
+From your first call with your admission representative to beyond graduation, Chamberlain is here to support you – personally and professionally.
+Here are just a few of the ways in which we help you reach your goals.

 What is experiential learning and how will I use this in my classes?

 Experiential learning offers you the opportunity to connect experiences between your coursework and clinical work as a registered nurse.
 These experiences help you visualize how what you’ve learned could affect experiences that take place in the clinical work-setting.

 Practice experiences are woven throughout the courses and can often be accomplished on the job, at your workplace.
 This means you will have professional clinical experiences, but will not experience clinical rotations like you did when you went to school to become a nurse.
 Students who reside in the state of Tennessee will experience a more traditional clinical experience as part of their Community Health Nursing course.

 Proficiency credits are a block of credits that encompass your diploma or associate degree in nursing and your professional experience as an RN.
 Proficiency credits are awarded once fully accepted into the RN to BSN option.